 Sportsbooks have also changed the way betting works with things like live betting and the ability to cash out of a bet early.
 The latter has become popular with bettors as it allows them to cut their losses, secure some winnings or any other reason to simply cash out a bet without any hassle.

-Below we discuss what cashing out early means to potential MA sportsbook sites and bettors if the state one day legalizes online sports betting.
-We also take a look at the best cash out betting apps that could potentially be coming to Massachusetts.
+Below we discuss what cashing out early means at MA sportsbook sites.
+We also take a look at the best cash-out betting apps in Massachusetts.